jackbandy/ethical-issues-in-computing-fall-2025-uic/read-a-book/01-select-a-book.md

 * Breaking the Social Media Prism by Chris Bail
 * Digital Disconnect by Robert W. McChesney
 * The Master Switch by Tim Wu
+* Obfuscation: A User's Guide for Privacy and Protest by Finn Brunton and Helen Nissenbaum

 Computer ethics books with an emphasis on race, class, and sociology
 * Race After Technology by Ruha Benjamin